 From East Flanders, versatile yeast that can produce light Belgian ales to high gravity Belgian beers (12% ABV).
 A combination of fruitiness and phenolic characteristics dominate the flavor profile.
 Some sulfur is produced during fermentation, which will dissipate following the end of fermentation.

 At White Labs, we do everything possible to detect for undesired organisms within our process and cultures.
-The strains we carry with known var.
-S. diastaticus genetics have been researched and validated to perform without excessive over-attenuating, which is possible through our nearly 25 years of experience paired with internal and external fermentation data.**
+The strains we carry with known Saccharomyces cerevisiae var. diastaticus genetics have been researched and validated to perform without excessive over-attenuating, which is possible through our nearly 25 years of experience paired with internal and external fermentation data.**